 When I go to the States I'm always shocked at how cheap the fast food is.
 I remember going through a drive through and being able to drive away with a burger, fries, and a drink for $4.

-Drinks in Canada – forget about it if you’re on a budget.
-Alcohol in general is freakin’ expensive and usually only sold at liquor stores, not convenience stores like in the States.
+Drinks in Canada - forget about it if you're on a budget.
+Alcohol in general is expensive and only sold at liquor stores, not convenience stores like in the States.
 My favorite wine is about $11 for a bottle but it depends on the store.

-Entertainment doesn’t have to be expensive.
+Entertainment doesn't have to be expensive.
 But for instance, if you go to the movies, general admission to the Scotiabank Theater downtown is $12.99.
-Some admission is $13.99-$15, some is $11.99 but it usually floats around that price depending on the theater.
+Some admission is $13.99-$15, some is $11.99 but it usually stays around that price depending on the theater.

 After having checked the prices for the theaters in my hometown, they are $10.75 at the absolute most expensive, and $9.75 for the smaller theaters.